falkr/ttm4175/pages/security-3-2020.md

 + In Kali Linux, create a user named **kuser** and assign a simple password to it (choose a password from the common passwords list)

-+ Use the *unshadow* command to combine the extries of */etc/passwd* and */etc/shadow* to create 1 file with username and password details.
++ Use the *unshadow* command to combine the entries of */etc/passwd* and */etc/shadow* to create 1 file with username and password details.
 Redirect the output to */root/kuser_passwd*

 ```bash
  unshadow /etc/passwd /etc/shadow > /root/kuser_passwd